luisguve/cheroapi/README.md

 1. The main content will **always** be the most outstanding of all the **active** contents.
 At the first recycle, the spot of the main content will be taken by the second most outstanding; at the second recycle, by the third most oustanding and so on in each recycle.
 1. The contents received by the client between recycles will **never** be repeated.
 1. The server will follow the pattern as much as possible, but in the case in which there are less outstanding contents than the required by the pattern, their places will be taken by contents classified as new and viceversa.

+As I mentioned earlier, the contents are taken from the database only if they're *active*.

+There are two states of contents: active and archived.
+Users cannot perform interactions on contents in archived state, and they will not be shown on section feeds.

+Once a day, all the contents from all the sections will be analized by an algorithm, which determines whether they are active enough and are still popular at the time.
+The unactive ones are moved to a place in the database as archived.
+This process is called ***Quality assurance***.

+A piece of content will stay active if it has interactions constantly, and that way it's status changes from new to outstanding.
+Are considered as interactions the following events: upvote on post, comment on post, upvote on comment, comment on a comment and upvote on a subcomment.

+That's how posts are listed in a section, but other types of contents, such as comments in a post and activities from a user follow the same idea of reducing the pagination of contents to a single button of **recycling**.

 ___